theoffricial/blog/apps/unicop/docs/testing/unit/easy-to-test-scenarios/data-manipulation.md

 # Data Manipulation 🏷️

-In code, when a data set needs to be manipulated from one form to another, it can be called data manipulation.
+Whenever a data set needs to be manipulated from one form to another, it can be called data manipulation.

 Data manipulation cases are very common, Often it required when working with data stores, in which the following cases often occur: